Firpo Marberry: Career overview

-Born in Streetman, Texas, he became well-known around the majors for the scowl he seemed to constantly have on his face that sometimes frightened batters; his appearance and demeanor reminded observers of boxer Luis Firpo, earning Marberry the nickname for which he often expressed disdain.
+Born in Streetman, Texas, Marberry became well-known around the majors for the scowl he seemed to constantly have on his face that sometimes frightened batters; his appearance and demeanor reminded observers of boxer Luis Firpo, earning Marberry the nickname for which he often expressed disdain.

 Marberry began his major league career with the Senators.
 When he first came up in August 1923, Marberry was effective in 44 2/3 innings pitched for the remainder of the season.
 He went 4–0 that year, proving himself ready for the pros.
-An 11–12 season with a 3.09 ERA came the year after, which might have seemed fairly average in that era were it not for his relief work, which saw him save 15 games – a new major league record, although it was not realized at the time.
+An 11–12 season with a 3.09 ERA came the year after, which might have seemed fairly average in that era were it not for Marberry's relief work, which saw him save 15 games – a new major league record, although it was not realized at the time.
 Marberry's role was crucial in helping the Senators reach the World Series for the first time in franchise history.

 In the 1924 World Series against the Giants, Marberry was thrown into a difficult situation in his first appearance; after the Senators had taken a 3–1 lead going into the 9th inning of Game 2 at Griffith Stadium, starter Tom Zachary allowed the Giants to score twice to tie the game.
-Marberry came in to strike out Travis Jackson to end the inning, and the Senators scored in the bottom of the 9th to tie the Series; Zachary was credited with the win, although modern rules would have credited it to Marberry.
-The next day, Marberry started Game 3 at the Polo Grounds, but suffered from two unearned runs in the 2nd inning, was pulled for a pinch hitter in the top of the 4th while trailing 3–1, and was charged with the loss.
-He rebounded in Game 4 the next day, however, entering in the 8th inning with a 7–2 lead and closing out the victory to again tie the Series.
+Marberry came in to strike out Travis Jackson to end the inning, and the Senators scored in the bottom of the ninth to tie the Series; Zachary was credited with the win, although modern rules would have credited it to Marberry.
+The next day, Marberry started Game 3 at the Polo Grounds, but allowed two unearned runs in the second inning, was pulled for a pinch hitter in the top of the fourth while trailing 3–1, and was charged with the loss.
+He rebounded in Game 4 the next day, however, entering in the eighth inning with a 7–2 lead and closing out the victory to again tie the Series.